Achievable logoAchievable logo

 Order from a securities regulator prohibiting the sale of a specific security

-Similar to the same regulations covering registered persons, the issuer, underwriter, or any person connected with the sale of newly-registered securities may not imply approval from the state administrator.
+As with rules that apply to registered persons, the issuer, underwriter, or anyone connected with the sale of newly registered securities may not imply that the state administrator has approved the security.

 Some securities registered by coordination may be subject to state-enforced escrow requirements.
 The North American Securities Administrators Association (NASAA) maintains a rule regarding promotional shares.
-The details aren’t important, but these are basically equity shares (stock) issued by smaller companies with weak financials.
-If a security meets the definition of promotional shares, the issuer may be required to retain proceeds from an offering for a specified period of time.
+The details aren’t important here, but these are generally equity shares (stock) issued by smaller companies with weak financials.
+If a security meets the definition of promotional shares, the issuer may be required to hold offering proceeds for a specified period of time.

-Escrow accounts are used to deposit funds with a third party while an offering is taking place.
-The administrator may require issuers of promotional shares to deposit the proceeds of a particular new issue offering in escrow until a specified amount of money is raised.
-This prevents an issuer from raising a small amount of money, then running away with the funds.
-Once a specified amount of money is raised, it is then released to the issuer.
+Escrow accounts hold funds with a third party while an offering is in progress.
+For promotional shares, an administrator may require the issuer to place the proceeds of a new issue into escrow until a specified amount of money is raised.
+This helps prevent an issuer from raising only a small amount and then misusing or disappearing with the funds.
+Once the specified amount is raised, the escrowed funds are released to the issuer.

 Unlike the registration of persons, a security remains registered for one full year from the effective date.
 There is no renewal required at the end of the calendar year (December 31st).
 Registration continues only if the offering has not sold out.
-In most cases, public offerings of securities last days or weeks, and therefore would not extend past one year.
-However, if shares are left unsold a year after the effective date, the registration will continue.
+In most cases, public offerings last days or weeks, so they don’t extend past one year.
+However, if shares are still unsold one year after the effective date, the registration will continue.

 Key points